Suyumm/Suyumm/README.md

 ### Hello 👋, my name is Su
 #### Full Stack Developer
-Since middle school, I have been captivated by the world of programming.
-During high school, I immersed myself in the fundamental tools of a full-stack developer, such as ASP.NET, React, C#, HTML, CSS, JavaScript, Bootstrap, and Reactstrap.
-But my curiosity didn't stop there.

-Artificial Intelligence intrigued me with its ability to mimic human learning and decision-making.
-I delved into the intricacies of AI by exploring Neural Networks, Natural Language Processing, and Machine Learning.
-For more information, click here.
-I find solace in the logic and creativity that software engineering offers.

-My journey continues.
-Like a sponge, I absorb knowledge by taking various software engineering courses.
-Lines of code and algorithms propel me forward.
-As I hone my skills, I strive to create solutions that resonate with users, inspire innovation, and push the boundaries of technology.

-Here I am, fueled by passion and determination, striving to master the art of coding with elegance and purpose.

 Skills: REACT / JS / HTML / CSS / C# / SQL